KatamariJr/gorm.io/pages/docs/has_many.md

 ## CRUD with Has Many

-Please checkout [Association Mode](associations.html#Association-Mode) for working with has many relations
+Please check out [Association Mode](associations.html#Association-Mode) for working with has many relations

 ## Eager Loading